 Stress

 Sleep apnea causes recurring incidents of low levels of oxygen and high levels of carbon dioxide in your blood.
-This triggers stress response processes in your body like the flight-or-fight response, resulting in increased anxiety.
+This triggers stress response processes in your body like the flight-or-fight response (sympathetic nervous system activation), resulting in increased anxiety.

 Disrupted Sleep

 You might feel nervous or fearful before you go to bed every night because you’re not sure if you’ll get enough rest.
-The experience of waking up gasping for air due to blocked airways can also make you anxious.
+The experience of waking up gasping for air due to airway obstruction can also make you anxious.

 Poor Brain Function